Step Up to the Microphone

 - The Kentucky Headhunters have taken both versions of this trope:

-- The other side of this trope comes in on Songs from the Grass String Ranch, which gave one song each to brothers Richard and Fred Young (respectively the rhythm guitarist and drummer).
-Richard has since gotten lead on a couple more songs on subsequent albums, and is now the main backing vocalist after Kenney's departure (although lead guitarist Greg Martin sometimes sings backing vocals too).
+- The other side of this trope comes in on Songs from the Grass String Ranch, which gave the lead vocal to rhythm guitarist Richard Young on "Louisianna CoCo"[sic] and drummer Fred Young (Richard's brother) on "Dry-Land Fish".
+Richard has gotten at least one turn on lead vocals for every subsequent album, and has split backing vocal duties with lead guitarist Greg Martin following Kenney's departure.

-- After lead singer Larry Stewart left Restless Heart in 1991, the band recorded Big Iron Horses with the lead vocals split among drummer John Dittrich (who got lead on their first post-Stewart singles, "When She Cries" and "We Got the Love"), bassist Paul Gregg and keyboardist Dave Innis (the single "Mending Fences"), with guitarist Greg Jennings as the odd man out.
-After Innis left, they recorded one album with just Dittrich, Gregg and Jennings (and several session musicians) before breaking up.
+- After lead singer Larry Stewart left Restless Heart in 1991, the band recorded Big Iron Horses with the lead vocals split among drummer John Dittrich (who got lead on their first post-Stewart singles, "When She Cries" and "We Got the Love"), keyboardist Dave Innis (the single "Mending Fences"), and bassist Paul Gregg, with guitarist Greg Jennings as the odd man out.
+After Innis left, they recorded one album with just Dittrich, Gregg, and Jennings (and several session musicians) before breaking up.
 When all five members got back together in 2004, their reunion album included Stewart on most of the lead vocals, but gave a couple songs in the limelight to the other members.

 - The final track on Don Caballero's Punkgasm features two notable versions of this trope as the final track features drummer Damon Che on guitar and vocals.
 Notable as Che primarily plays drums and Punkgasm is the first Don Cab album to feature vocals.